 1. Swim with the gentle giants of the sea on your Maldives honeymoon

-Is “swimming with whale sharks” on your bucket list?
-If the answer is yes, then head on to the South Atoll to see these magical creatures all year-round.
-Swimming with the largest fish in the sea is an incredible experience, and we highly recommend it!
+Ready to check “swimming with whale sharks” off your honeymoon bucket list?
+If the answer is yes, then let the South Atoll be your destination to witness these majestic creatures year-round.
+Embarking on a unique journey of swimming with the ocean’s largest fish is an unforgettable experience, and we wholeheartedly recommend it to add an extra touch of magic to your romantic getaway.

-LUX* South Ari Atoll Maldives is located at the South Ari Atoll, famous for its marine diversity, especially for its whale sharks.
-Divers can find these giant but gentle creatures all year round.
-The resort is the ideal base to dive at some of the most famous sites in the world.
+- LUX* South Ari Atoll: The resort is the ideal base to dive at some of the most famous sites in the world.
 One of the most famous sites is the Kuda Rah Thila, the first nationally protected site in the Maldives, while the Maamigili Outside is a whale shark magnet!
-Stay in the Romantic Pool Water Villa with a love nest where you can catch the spectacular Maldivian sunsets.

-Included in the Ultimate All-Inclusive Package of the Centara Grand Island Resort & Spa is the whale shark boat trip wherein you may be able to catch a glimpse of dolphins and whale sharks hanging around the atoll.
-Check-in at an Ocean Water Villa for the perfect honeymoon hideaway.
+- Centara Grand Island Resort & Spa: Included in the Ultimate All-Inclusive Package of the Centara Grand Island Resort & Spa is the whale shark boat trip wherein you may be able to catch a glimpse of dolphins and whale sharks hanging around the atoll.

-The Sun Island Resort & Spa is the closest resort to the most popular whale shark point in the Maldives.
-Along the reef you will be able to catch a glimpse of sharks at the bottom or roaming about, while you may also spot some stingrays as well.
-Stay at one of the Water Bungalows for that secluded hideaway vibe.
+- Sun Island Resort & Spa: The resort is the closest to the most popular whale shark point in the Maldives.
+Along the reef, you will be able to catch a glimpse of sharks at the bottom or roaming about, while you may also spot some stingrays as well.

 2. Walk on a seabed full of stars

-Dusit Thani Maldives is located on the Mudhdhoo Island in Baa Atoll.
-It is the first and only UNESCO World Biosphere Reserve in Maldives.
-The resort has a private beachfront and is surrounded by spectacular coral reefs and a turquoise lagoon.
+- Dusit Thani Maldives: The resort has a private beachfront and is surrounded by spectacular coral reefs and a turquoise lagoon!

-For something more unique for your honeymoon, head to LIME Spa at Per Aquum Huvafen Fushi for an indoor underwater spa.
-See everything from clownfish and blacktip reef sharks to eels while getting pampered, with interior decorations including furnishings and fabrics mimicking the corals and sponges lurking underwater.
-The Huvafen Fushi Resort has 43 underwater luxurious cottages where you can unwind with either a splash or a rejuvenating spa in a sea-walled room.
+- Lime Spa at Huvafen Fushi Resort: See everything from clownfish and blacktip reef sharks to eels while getting pampered, with interior decorations including furnishings and fabrics mimicking the corals and sponges lurking underwater.

-Voted the Best Luxury Spa in the Maldives and the Indian Ocean continent at 2017’s World Luxury Spa Awards, The Sun Siyam Iru Fushi’s spa experience is really one-of-a-kind.
-Having stayed at the resort in 2019, we personally got to experience The Spa by Thalgo and its wide variety of treatments.
+- The Spa by Thalgo at The Sun Siyam Iru Fushi: Having stayed at the resort in 2019, we personally got to experience The Spa by Thalgo and its wide variety of treatments.
 Boasting over 20 treatments rooms with many different types of speciality massage therapy, coupled with hydrotherapy pools, steam rooms to saunas, it was probably one of the best spas that we have been to.
-If you are a spa lover, we highly, highly recommend this resort.

 The Maldives houses some of the best resorts in the world, and there is no reason to stay in one place when you can visit multiple resorts.